In 2021, over 24 days, 610 contributors submitted 5,021 contributions to 2,099 different open source projects.

 Give back to open source, one issue at a time, with CodeTriage.
 You’ll get one issue from your favorite repo per day to help you dig deeper, learn more, and stay involved with the code you rely on.

 You’ve been benefiting from the use of open source projects all year.
-Now is the time to say thanks to the maintainers of those projects, and a little birdy tells me that they love receiving pull requests!
+Now is the time to say thanks to the maintainers of those projects, and a little birdy tells me that they love receiving contributions!

-There are lots of ways to get involved in an open source project: improving documentation, helping fix existing issues and bugs, improving code quality and test coverage, or adding missing features.
+There are lots of ways to get involved in an open source project: improving docs, designs or existing code, supporting other users, fixing, replicating or triaging issues and bugs, or adding missing features.

 Contributing to open source projects is also a great way to build your profile in the community and improve your CV.